original-picture/JUCE/README-fork.md

   * maybe I should make the parent-child relationship owning on the C++ side too, not just to fix this bug, but also because a child window really shouldn't outlive its parent.
     That would lead to a confusing user experience

+# Changes to existing parts of JUCE
+* edited the comment of `ComponentPeer::setAlwaysOnTop` to remove language that referred to "siblings", because with the addition of parent/child peers, the usage of that term could be confusing
+*

+# Notes
+* what is `NSViewComponentPeer::wasAlwaysOnTop`?
+* should an always on top window be on top of all other peers or just its siblings?
+* sometimes JUCE internally destroys and recreates peers (see `Component::setAlwaysOnTop`).
+Will this break child peer functionality?

+# Things to ask the maintainers
+* I've added a protected member `internalIsInherentlyAlwaysOnTop` to `ComponentPeer`, but `NSViewComponentPeer` already has a private member `isAlwaysOnTop`.
+  Having two similar members is kind of confusing.
+  Can we refactor `NSViewComponentPeer` so that it uses the member variable it inherits from `ComponentPeer`?